Main illustration: Sonny Ross

 Joel York, CMO, Accellion

-As a SaaS startup evolves into a mature SaaS business, growth aspirations naturally lead to the desire to expand market reach to new prospects and to expand product footprint with current customers.
+As a SaaS startup evolves from a small business into a mature SaaS business, growth aspirations naturally lead to the desire to expand marketing strategy to reach new prospects and to expand product footprint with current customers.
 The SaaS startup that enters the market with a customer self-service SaaS sales model represents the origin of a natural evolutionary path.

 The theory is straightforward.
 The nimble SaaS startup that has built a large self-service customer franchise for a super simple product starts pumping in new features, develops modular pricing schemes, adds a few sales reps and sets off on a quest to increase its average selling price from $10 of monthly recurring revenue to $100 MRR to $1,000 MRR to $10,000 MRR and beyond!

 However, the straightforward tactics belie the tectonic strategic, operational and cultural shifts required for success.
 Underlying the simplicity of the customer self-service model is a mass market, low cost competitive strategy.
 Meanwhile, the enterprise sales model assumes a highly differentiated product, usually characterized by cutting edge Internet-enabled innovation.

 Maintaining the simplicity of the customer self-service model as a successful SaaS startup introduces more complex products and purchase processes in close proximity to the originally simple, self-service product and purchase process requires careful planning and execution.
 Should the products be separate offerings or modules of a single offering?
 Should transactional sales arise by skimming the cream of customer self-service prospects, or should entirely new lead generation vehicles be put in place?
 Are enterprise customers just transactional customers who are all grown up, or an entirely different species?